Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Comparing yourself to others

-What Causes Perfectionism and Imposter Syndrome?
+Causes of Perfectionism and Imposter Syndrome

 These phenomena likely arise from a combination of genetic and environmental factors.

-The main causes of perfectionism include:
+The main causes of perfectionism

 Childhood abuse and trauma